melkishengue/node-typescipt-MEVN/README.md

 ## TODO:

-- add relationship between collections user and post
 - add auth for mongoDB
+- add swagger for API documentation
 - deploy the app to kubernetes